OJ Made In America ESPN Premiere Episode 1 TV Recap

-Ezra Edelman's Oscar-winning documentary, O.J.: Made in America, currently streaming on BBC iPlayer, is causing as much frenzy in the UK as it did in the U.S. last June when it aired on ESPN.
+Ezra Edelman's documentary, O.J.: Made in America, will air in five parts on ABC and ESPN, starting with tonight's premiere.
 But don't expect the series, which spans seven hours and 43 minutes, to be a rehash of FX's The People v.
 O.J.
 Simpson: American Crime Story.

 "I'm not that interested in the murders or the innocence and guilt question," Edelman, the documentary's directory, told The New York Times.
 "That's been done."